 The marketer with that great story to tell is going to be the one who succeeds in business.
 Just imagine if his competition has no stories—his clients won’t be inspired into buying their products or services.
-A great storyteller can even inspire or change the world by their creativity.
+A great storyteller can even inspire or change the world through their creativity.

 By using the power of storytelling, it will provide that emotional connection you need with your clients.
 When you have that connection, your clients will trust you, and that will naturally translate into sales.

 You’ll be able to understand just how important it is to make that emotional connection through the story of a recent video that’s been making the rounds on the net.
 In this video, a senior homeless man is sitting in the street, largely ignored.
 No one is putting coins in his hat.
 Then along walks a man carrying a guitar case.
 He drops money in the hat, then sits down beside the man and takes out his guitar.

 Soon he’s playing his music, while people gather to watch.
 Some even drop money in the hat.
 Some other musicians pass by, and they too decide to join the group.
 The homeless man is taken aback but remains.
 By the time the musicians are done and have gathered up their belongings, and left, the homeless guy’s hat is full of money.

 You can see with this story how the musicians were able to add that emotional touch to the story.
 You could even say, they were providing a service of value.
 But, that homeless guy was not doing well just sitting there doing anything.

 Just why do we need a good story to tell?
 Well, I’m sure you’ve noticed that the marketplace is overwhelmed with products.
 In less than a minute, millions of people around the world will have sent email messages.
 Google will be checked at least two million times.
 Tons of content will have been delivered to social media.
 But is anyone listening?